Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/upgrade-dbt-version-in-cloud.md

 ## dbt Fusion engine <Lifecycle status="private_preview" />

 dbt Labs has introduced the new [<Constant name="fusion_engine" />](/docs/fusion/about-fusion), a ground-up rebuild of dbt.
-This is currently in beta on the dbt platform.
+This is currently in private preview on the dbt platform.
 Eligible customers can update environments to Fusion using the same workflows as v1.x, but remember:

-- To gain access to the `Latest Fusion` release track, you must reach out to your dbt Labs account team to request it.
-Week by week, we'll expand the beta cohort based on project eligibility, including Starter plans.
-Once we transition from Beta to Preview, all users will see it as an option for their environments, projects, jobs, etc.
+- If you don't see the `Latest Fusion` release track as an option, you should check with your dbt Labs account team about eligibility.
 - To increase the compatibility of your project, update all jobs and environments to the `Latest` release track and read more about the changes in our [upgrade guide](/docs/dbt-versions/core-upgrade/upgrading-to-fusion).
 - Make sure you're using a supported adapter and authentication method:
   <FusionDWH />
-- When you change your development environment(s) to `Latest Fusion`, every user will have to restart the IDE.
+- Once you upgrade your development environment(s) to `Latest Fusion`, every user will have to restart the IDE.

   <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/cloud-upgrading-dbt-versions/upgrade-fusion.png" width="90%" title="Upgrade to the Fusion engine in your environment settings." />